duzun/P2PEG/README.md

 # Peer to Peer Entropy Generator
-## or Random data generator with p2p seeding
+## or Random numbers generator with p2p seeding
 @version 0.1.2

 ## About